Joyce Ackroyd: Career

 Ackroyd was a member of the faculty of the Australian National University in Canberra until the mid-1960s.

 Ackroyd moved to Brisbane in 1965, when she was appointed the foundation professor of the new Department of Japanese Language and Literature.
 She helped to develop the University of Queensland's School of Japanese during the 1970s and 1980s.
 She was influential in building the program into one of Australia's main centres for Japanese studies.

 In 1969, she showed prescience when she introduced a course in standard Chinese, which was not then considered a priority language at Australian universities.

 Ackroyd's studies of Hakuseki culminated in her translations of Oritaku Shiba no Ki, published in 1980 as Told Round a Brushwood Fire: The Autobiography of Arai Hakuseki, and the Tokushi Yoron, published as Lessons from History : the Tokushi yoron in 1982.

-Joyce Ackroyd was awarded the Order of the British Empire, Officer (Civil) in 1982.
-The following year she was awarded the Yamagata Bantō prize by the prefectural government of Osaka for her outstanding contributions to introducing Japanese culture abroad.
+Ackroyd was awarded the Order of the British Empire, Officer (Civil) in 1982.
+The following year, she was awarded the Yamagata Bantō prize by the prefectural government of Osaka for her outstanding contributions to introducing Japanese culture abroad.
 The Japanese government awarded her Order of the Precious Crown, Third Class.
 She retired in 1983.

 Legacy

 Ackroyd became the first woman to have her name attached to a building at the University of Queensland, in 1990.

-Joyce Ackroyd died on 30 August 1991.
+Ackroyd died on 30 August 1991.
 She was survived by her husband, Frank Warren (John) Speed.

 Selected works

-In a statistical overview derived from writings by and about Joyce Ackroyd, OCLC/WorldCat encompasses roughly 20+ works in 40+ publications in 3 languages and 500+ library holdings.
+In a statistical overview derived from writings by and about Joyce Ackroyd, OCLC/WorldCat encompasses roughly 20+ works in 40+ publications in three languages and 500+ library holdings.